 How Types of Keys Affect Replacement Times

 The type of key that you need plays a direct role in how long you can expect the replacement process to be.
-If you have a traditional, old-style metal key, a locksmith might be able to cut a new one in a half hour.
+If you have an older style transponder key, an auto locksmith might be able to cut a new one in less than an hour.
 These keys are the cheapest and quickest to replace because they don’t have electronic elements.

-More sophisticated modern keys are far more complex, as they have to be programmed and then synced up with the onboard computer in your vehicle.
-Examples of these include remote fobs, smart keys and transponder keys.
+More sophisticated modern keys are far more complex, as they have to be programmed and then synced up with the computer in your vehicle.
+Examples of these include remote fobs and smart keys.
 It might take a mobile locksmith 1 to 3 hours to replace one of these keys.
 If the key in question has to be ordered based on your VIN, expect the process to take considerably longer.

 Factoring in Vehicle Make and Model